"Wait...You're leaving, too?"

 A few weeks later, by random chance, I was walking down the street and someone from the startup Jeff was at struck up a conversation with me.
 When I mentioned I knew Jeff worked there, I found out he had actually just left.
 The double-edged sword struck again.

-Takeaway: If people recruit their friends to your company, they're also likely to draw them away when they leave.
+Takeaway: If people recruit their friends to your company, they're also likely to draw them away and cause employee turnover when they leave.

 4) Their departure is a wake-up call.